Portable water purification: Iodine

 Iodine used for water purification is commonly added to water as a solution, in crystallized form, or in tablets containing tetraglycine hydroperiodide that release 8 mg of iodine per tablet.
 The iodine kills many, but not all, of the most common pathogens present in natural fresh water sources.
 Carrying iodine for water purification is an imperfect but lightweight solution for those in need of field purification of drinking water.
 Kits are available in camping stores that include an iodine pill and a second pill (vitamin C or ascorbic acid) that will remove the iodine taste from the water after it has been disinfected.
 The addition of vitamin C, in the form of a pill or in flavored drink powders, precipitates much of the iodine out of the solution, so it should not be added until the iodine has had sufficient time to work.
 This time is 30 minutes in relatively clear, warm water, but is considerably longer if the water is turbid or cold.
-Water treated with tablets containing tetraglycine hydroperiodide also reduces the uptake of radioactive iodine in human subjects to only 2% of the value it would otherwise be, although the amount of iodine in a single tablet is not sufficient to block uptake.
 If the iodine has precipitated out of the solution, then the drinking water has less available iodine in the solution.
 Tetraglycine hydroperiodide maintains its effectiveness indefinitely before the container is opened; although some manufacturers suggest not using the tablets more than three months after the container has initially been opened, the shelf life is in fact very long provided that the container is resealed immediately after each time it is opened.

+Similarly to potassium iodide (KI), sufficient consumption of tetraglycine hydroperiodide tablets may protect the thyroid against uptake of radioactive iodine.
+A 1995 study found that daily consumption of water treated with 4 tablets containing tetraglycine hydroperiodide reduced the uptake of radioactive iodine in human subjects to a mean of 1.1 percent, from a baseline mean of 16 percent, after a week of treatment.
+At 90 days of daily treatment, uptake was further reduced to a mean of 0.5 percent.
+However, unlike KI, tetraglycine hydroperiodide is not recommended by the WHO for this purpose.